StewedDownSteve/TicketTrackerFullStack/README.md

 *Scalability & Performance:* The project's evolution underscored the importance of considering scalability and performance from the start.
 The shift from local storage to a full database required a  focus on optimizing and ensuring efficient data retrieval.

 ## Examples:
-Take a look at these couple examples that I have in my own portfolio:
+Take a look at the orginal protype I built below:

 **Local Storage Ticket Tracker:** https://github.com/StewedDownSteve/Ticket_Tracker_App